www.locriantica.it

 (Image source: Prof. G. Incorpora's private archive)

-The most beautiful and important of them can today be seen at the National Museum of Reggio Calabria; some collections are also preserved at the National Museum of Locri Epizefiri.
+The most beautiful and important of them can be viewed nowadays at the National Museum of Reggio Calabria; some collections are also preserved at the National Archaeological Museum of Locri Epizephyrii.

 Back to the top of the page